NhatWin/hw-2/README.md

 ## Description

 This webpage is a mockup portfolio of work as a coder.
 The site displays a person's projects and coding experence along with contact information and a bio of themselves.
+The site has features that allow for use on mobile. screens with a minimum width of 425 are compatable with the site and the site will conform to the screen.
 ## Installation

 link to the cite: https://nhatwin.github.io/hw-2/